Facebook is pushing record labels to let you soundtrack your videos

 That can discourage users from creating videos for Facebook in the future, depriving the social network of its most vivid and monetizable content.

 YouTube addressed this same problem with its Content ID system.
-It detects the use of copyrighted music, and gives the music’s owner the option to have the video removed, or become the beneficiary of a revenue share from ads shown with the video.
-That second option is widely preferrable because users don’t get their videos annoying removed, artists gain grassroots promotion for their music, and labels earn a fee in exchange for the art they own.
+It detects the use of copyrighted music and gives the music’s owner the option to have the video removed, or become the beneficiary of a revenue share from ads shown with the video.
+That second option is widely preferable because users don’t get their videos annoyingly removed, artists gain grassroots promotion for their music and labels earn a fee in exchange for the art they own.

 Facebook already built its own audio fingerprinting technology that it unveiled in 2014 to automatically show you songs you’re listening to or shows you’re watching so you could tag them in a status update.
 Now it’s a matter of striking an agreeable deal with the labels so they can get paid for video soundtracks.